-We investigate the factors that Las Vegas incorporates into opening spreads for NFL matchups.
+We investigate the factors incorporated by Las Vegas in setting opening spreads for NFL matchups.
 We include a novel proxy measure for gambler sentiment constructed with Google search data.
-We then investigate whether changes in this proxy are reflected in the closing spreads for NFL matchups and find that they are incorporated.
-We also reveal bettors' preferences for highly visible teams and teams performing well recently.
-Lastly, we show that the factors that matter in the actual outcome of a game are home field advantage, average points scored for and against, and, most interestingly, our proxy measure for gambler sentiment.
+We then investigate whether changes in this proxy are reflected in the closing spreads for NFL matchups and find that they are.
+We also reveal bettors' preferences for highly visible teams and teams performing well as of late.
+We show that the factors that matter in the actual outcome of a game are home field advantage, average points scored for and against, and, most interestingly, our proxy measure for gambler sentiment.